eth-protocol-fellows/protocol-studies/docs/wiki/EL/evm.md

 > ℹ️ Note
 > [EIPs](https://eips.ethereum.org/) can propose EVM modifications.
 For instance, [EIP-1153](https://eips.ethereum.org/EIPS/eip-1153) introduced `TSTORE`, and `TSTORE` opcodes.

+Ethereum clients such as [geth](https://github.com/ethereum/go-ethereum) implement the [EVM specifications](https://github.com/ethereum/execution-specs).
+This ensures all nodes agree on how transactions alter the system's state, creating a uniform execution environment across the network.

 We have covered **what** EVM is, let's explore **how** it works.

 ## Stack